-1. Duty of care
+1. Duty of care owed by the nurse

-2. Breach of the standard of care
+2. Breach in the standard of care

 3. Foreseeable harm was caused by a breach in the standard of care

-The plaintiff must suffer actual harm and prove the harm was caused by the nurse’s negligent acts or omissions.
-A nurse will not be held liable if the harm could not have been reasonably anticipated as a consequence.
-A court will not find negligence if there was no harm, even if the nurse’s act or omission breached the standard of care, or if the harm would have happened anyway, despite the nurse’s breach of the standard of care.
+The plaintiff(s) must suffer actual harm and be able to prove that the harm was caused by the nurse’s negligent acts or omissions.
+Nurses will not typically be held legally responsible (liable) if the harm could not have been reasonably anticipated as a consequence of their actions.
+A court will typically not find negligence if there was no harm, even if the nurse’s act or omission breached the standard of care.
+Further, a poor clinical outcome experienced by a patient (for instance if the harm would have happened either way) is not in itself evidence of negligence.5

 What defences are available in negligence cases?

-Nurses may use one or more of the following common defences:
+The lawyer representing the nurse may use one or more of the following common defences:

-a) The nurse’s actions were those of a reasonable and prudent nurse in the circumstances
+1. The nurse’s actions were those of a reasonable and prudent nurse in the circumstances

-b) Error in judgment
+2. Error in judgment

-c) Actions of other defendants
+3. Actions of other defendants

-d) Contributory negligence
+4. Contributory negligence

-The court could find the plaintiff contributorily negligent if she is partially or entirely responsible for the harm suffered.
-The court would reduce the damage award proportionately but a nurse found negligent may still be liable for a portion of the compensation.
+The court could find the plaintiff(s) contributorily negligent if there is evidence that the plaintiff(s) was partially or entirely responsible for the harm suffered.
+In this case, the court would typically reduce the damage award by the proportion attributed to the plaintiff(s).
+However, a nurse found negligent may still be liable for a portion of the compensation.

-e) Limitation periods
+5. Limitation periods